-Update 04.23: The warning has been withdrawn.
-Original text: An important public announcement regarding fire and smoke has been issued for Årsta and Södermalm, Stockholm County.
-People are urged to go inside and close doors, windows and vents.
+An Important Public Announcement regarding fire and smoke has been issued for Kungshult in Eslöv, Skåne County.
+People are urged to avoid the area, to go inside and close doors, windows and vents.

 The Public Health Authority has stated that young people born in 2005 or before will be offered the Covid 19 vaccine from week 32 (August 9th) onwards.

 Those who have travelled outside the Nordic countries are recommended to take a covid-19 test on arrival in Sweden, according to the Swedish Public Health Agency.
 Swedish citizens are also included in the recommendation, which applies from 12 July to 31 August.